capstanlqc/pirls-omegat-setup/README.md

     - config option `rawSegmentation` (expected in v. ^3.21) to split betweeen `</p><p>` and the like

 6. Update setup script to fetch XLIFF files directly (without conversion) if no JSON is available
+7. Put the convert block in a function that is called once for each component (once for assessments, once for questionnaires)
+8. Create chain of ancestor paths where files are to be written